 As you’ve probably seen (and are bored of by now), I put the “The True Costs of Owning an Aston Martin DB9” up as the primary article for almost two months.
 I put a substantial amount of effort into that article, and in particular the Video on YouTube.
 I actually included myself as a presenter (Jeremy Clarkson I am not), wrote a script, planned out the scenes, and drafted my neighbor Rob as a cameraman again.
 About 20 hours of effort to produce the resulting 15 minute video.

 The YouTube video on the True Costs has been the real surprise.
-Most of my videos get viewed maybe 100-200 times (which I think is great), probably by actual DB9 owners tackling the maintenance task I am describing.
-But, as of today, the True Costs video has been viewed over a quarter of a million times!
-The video has been watched for over 1.6 million minutes (that’s over three years of minutes)!
+Most of my videos get viewed maybe 200-300 times (which I think is great), probably by actual DB9 owners tackling the maintenance task I am describing.
+But, as of today, the True Costs video has been viewed nearly half a million times!
+The video has been watched for over 2.6 million minutes (that’s over five years of minutes)!
 Great for the ego to be sure.
 [Maybe it was discovered as a cure for insomnia] What was also interesting was the 100’s of comments left by viewers (and some foul mouth trolls), 99% of which were constructive and positive.
-Nearly 1,000 people are subscribed to the Aston1936 YouTube Channel now.
+Nearly 3,000 people are subscribed to the Aston1936 YouTube Channel now.
 Won’t they be surprised when my upcoming PCV Valve videos get posted next.
 I suspect my Subscriber count is doomed to dwindle.

 But, the AMQ edition has fully circulated around the world now, and my brush with YouTube fame is waning, so its time to get back to the business of this Blog, helping others learn how to look after their own DB9’s.
 I am going to try and get back into the habit of publishing an article per week.